drogatkin/MediaChest/README.md

 hard disk with saving directories structure and launch script file corresponding to yours OS.
 A web start based installation is available directly from your browser.

 ##    Windows executable version:

-Windows executable starter is planned for version 2.3.
+Currently I do not have Windows machine, therefore temporary suspended the work.

 ###     Pure Java version (any platform where Java is available):

-If you don't have preinstalled Java VM 8 or better on you computer, then you have to do that.
-You can download the latest Oracle's JRE 1.8 from http://java.oracle.com/ for your OS.
+If you don't have preinstalled Java VM 8 or better on you computer, then install Java 17.
+You can download the latest Oracle's Java from http://java.oracle.com/ for your OS.
 MediaChest is also running on all Java flavors on Linux systems.
 Since Oracle dropped supporting Java on Windows lower than XP, you can consider to migrate to Linux with many benefits including MediaChest support.